 What are the chances of getting a job?

-Job opportunities for health promoters are average, according to the Health Promotion Forum of New Zealand.
+Job opportunities for health promoters are average as demand is reasonably stable, according to the Health Promotion Forum of New Zealand.

 Health promoters can work for: